 I'm a post-doctoral research scientist at the University of Geneva, Switzerland.

-data analysis.
-I'm currently engaged in several research initiatives: (1)
+psychological of behavioral phenomena.
+I'm currently engaged in two research

-The Manchester Longitudinal Study of Cognition - an investigation of life-style factors
+initiatives: (1) The Manchester Longitudinal Study of Cognition - an investigation of

 Jacobs, T.L., Epel, E. S., Lin, J. Blackburn, E. H., Wolkowitz, O. M., Bridwell, D.A.,

 Zanesco, A.P., Aichele, S.R., Sahdra, B.K., Maclean, K. A, King, B.G., Shaver, P.R.,